dcgerard/hwep/README.md

 -   `hwenodr()`: Implements a likelihood ratio test that tests for Hardy-Weinberg equilibrium in autopolyploids given no double reduction.

+-   `hweboot()`: Implements a bootstrap approach to test for equilibrium which is more appropriate for small samples and uncertain genotypes.

 Functions are provided for calculating genotype frequencies for individuals and gametes: